Blinken, Lavrov meet briefly as U.S.-Russia tensions soar and war grinds on

 The two men have attended several international conferences together since the war began, notably the last G-20 foreign ministers' meeting in Bali, Indonesia, last year, but had not come face-to-face until Thursday.

-CBS News correspondent Imtiaz Tyab reported Thursday from Kyiv that all eyes were now focused on China, waiting to see if that country's foreign minister would make any announcement regarding Moscow's request for lethal support in the form of weapons or ammunition for Putin's war.
+CBS News correspondent Imtiaz Tyab reported Thursday from Kyiv that all eyes quickly shifted to China's foreign minister, who met later on the sidelines of the same G-20 gathering with Lavrov.
+After their meeting, China's foreign ministry released a statement which shed no new light on whether Beijing might answer Moscow's request for lethal support in the form of weapons or ammunition for Putin's war.

 U.S. officials have said Beijing is considering adding such support to its current non-lethal aid for Russia's war machine, but China has not given any indication of its plans.
 Last week, Beijing published a vague 12-point plan to end the war in Ukraine, but Putin said "now was not the time" for such discussions.

+In its statement on the meeting held Thursday by Qin Gang, China's second-highest ranking diplomat, with Lavrov, the Chinese Foreign ministry said Beijing continued to oppose "sabotage of peace talks... sanctions and pressure."

+"China supports all efforts conducive to persuading peace and promoting talks, and will continue to play a constructive role in this regard," the statement said, adding: "Lavrov appreciated China's objective and fair position and constructive role, and said that Russia has always been open to negotiations and dialogue."

-Tyab said the war was still raging amid the geopolitical maneuvering, with particularly intense fighting in and around the eastern Ukrainian mining town of Bakhmut.
+Amid the geopolitical maneuvering, Tyab said the war was still raging, with particularly intense fighting in and around the eastern Ukrainian mining town of Bakhmut.
 Russian forces, aided by Wagner Group mercenaries, have mounted a massive offensive which has seen at least one Ukrainian military unit pull out of the area, but Ukrainian troops continue to hold at least some of the city.

 Ukrainian officials, including President Volodymyr Zelenskyy, have described the situation there as "extremely tense."